 Rosemary is believed to attract the fae and good energies.

 It was an embalming herb and sacred in Egypt.
 It was also a sacred herb to the Greeks.

-Buy or pick fresh Rosemary and bind into a smudge stick with natural twine, as the rosemary dries you may have to tighten the twine.
+Buy or pick fresh rosemary and bind into a smudge stick with natural twine, as the rosemary dries (this can take up to two weeks) you may have to tighten the twine.

 Use as you would a sage smudge stick!
 Light the stick, let it burn for a moment before blowing out the flame and let the smoke envelop your space with scent and your own positive intention